Welcome to today's edition of the Rush 24-7 podcast.

 But that isn't me.

-And McCain is coming close here to my approach with this speech, he's gonna give it an apple.
+And McCain is coming close here to my approach with this speech.

 Not totally all the way there, but he's coming close.

-Hi, welcome back, Rush Limbaugh, the excellence in broadcasting network.
+Hi, welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

-Now, Senator McCain was a little contradictory here in his uh in his comments, and I think uh maybe one of the things that uh that that might bother some of you as I went through his quotes here, where he says the ease which wealth and opportunity have given their lives led them to the mistaken conclusion that America, the Now, some of you might be offended by that.
+And I think maybe one of the things that might bother some of you as I went through his quotes here, where he says the ease which wealth and opportunity have given their lives led them to the mistaken conclusion that America...

-So, what do you mean the ease which wealth and opportunity have given their lives?
+The ease which wealth and opportunity have given their lives.

-Uh some of you might think that what McCain means here is that people have not worked hard for what they have, and that that's another phrase right out of the left liberal handbook.
+Some of you might think that what McCain means here is that people have not worked hard for what they have, and that that's another phrase right out of the left liberal handbook.

-Uh I don't think that's what he means.
+I don't think that's what he means.

-There is more affluence, there is more wealth in this country than ever before.
+There is more opportunity, there is more affluence, there is more wealth in this country than ever before, and there's going to be more tomorrow than there was today.

-I don't care these economic cycles, they come and go.
+I don't care these economic cycles.

 It's going to happen.